 Learning, skills and employment

 The Council has it’s own training provision which delivers apprenticeships and courses for 16-18 year olds and adults.
-Further details can be found on our Learning & Skills webpages.
+You can find further details on our Learning & Skills webpages.

 Further information, advice and guidance can be found at National Careers Service [external link] or by calling 0800 100 900.

-Information about Education, Employment and Skills in the Tees Valley can be found on the Tees Valley Combined Authority [external link] webpages.
+You can find further information about Education, Employment and Skills in the Tees Valley on the Tees Valley Combined Authority [external link] webpages.